SaeedAnwar195/BookHaven/README.md

 # 📚 BookHaven

-**BookHaven** is a full-featured Flask web application developed by **Saeed Anwar** for managing an online book catalog platform with both administrative and user interfaces.
+**BookHaven** is a simple Flask web application developed by **Saeed Anwar** for managing an online book catalog platform with both administrative and user interfaces.

 ## 🚀 Features